Caetanods/ratematrix/README.md

 ## News and updates

+**June-2022 (v 1.2.4):** First commit as a faculty!
+Yey!
+Fix issue with "fastSimmap" checking arguments.
+Fix formatting issues with RCran submission.
+Updates to version 1.2.4

 **September-2021 (v 1.2.3):** Removed the "Wiki" page from this repository.
 Please check the package Vignettes and/or the help pages for examples of usage.

 **April-2021 (v 1.2.3):** Function "fastSimmap" now accepts a vector of root probabilities given by the user.